Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Measuring the Kirkwood-Dirac quasiprobability

 with $q_{if} =\tr{\Xi_f \Pi_i \rho }$, $\Xi_f = \ketbra{b_f}{b_f}$ and $\Pi_i = \ketbra{a_i}{a_i}$.

-Clearly, full tomography would allow to reconstruct the KQD in these settings, but that is not practical beyond the simplest systems.
-More promising are methods for the direct reconstruction of the elements of a generic density matrix, since these allow for the direct access to the corresponding KDQ distribution.
-In~\cite{lundeen2011direct,PhysRevLett.108.070402,bamber2014observing,thekkadath2016direct,piacentini2016measuring,kim2018direct,calderaro2018direct}, the authors propose several schemes for a direct measurement of the KD representation of the wave-function/density matrix of a quantum system.
-The original proposals employed weak measurements~\cite{hofmann2010complete,lundeen2011direct,PhysRevLett.108.070402} --in fact, recall from section \ref{sec:physics_KDQ} that the KDQ is closely related to weak values, and the latter can be accessed via weak measurements-- but direct reconstruction schemes have been extended to strong measurements and experimentally implemented in quantum optics setups~\cite{bamber2014observing,thekkadath2016direct,piacentini2016measuring,kim2018direct,calderaro2018direct}.
+Clearly, full tomography would allow reconstructing the KDQ in these settings, but that is not practical beyond the simplest systems.
+More promising are methods for the direct reconstruction of specific elements of a generic density matrix, since these allow for direct access to the corresponding elements of the KDQ distribution.
+In~\cite{lundeen2011direct,PhysRevLett.108.070402,bamber2014observing,thekkadath2016direct,piacentini2016measuring,kim2018direct,calderaro2018direct}, the authors propose several schemes for direct measurement of the KD representation of the wave-function/density matrix of a quantum system.
+The original proposals employed weak measurements~\cite{hofmann2010complete,lundeen2011direct,PhysRevLett.108.070402} -- in fact, recall from section \ref{sec:physics_KDQ} that the KDQ is closely related to weak values, and the latter can be accessed via weak measurements -- but direct reconstruction schemes have been extended to strong measurements and experimentally implemented in quantum optics setups~\cite{bamber2014observing,thekkadath2016direct,piacentini2016measuring,kim2018direct,calderaro2018direct}.

 Following~\cite{PhysRevLett.108.070402}, which generalizes the results in~\cite{lundeen2011direct} to mixed states, we can further propose two schemes involving weak measurements.
 These schemes hinge on the fact that, to access a KDQ distribution, the product of non-commuting observables needs to be measured.
-Let us thus consider the two observables $A$ and $\mathcal{E}^\dag(B)$\footnote{Note that the adjoint of a quantum channel, $\mathcal{E}^\dag$, is Hermiticity-preserving.
-Hence, $\mathcal{E}^\dag(B)$ is an observable.}.
-As shown in Eq.~\eqref{eq:kd}, the KDQ is obtained if we can measure the quantities $\tr{\Pi_i (0)\rho\mathcal{E}^\dag(\Xi_f(t))}$ for any pair of indexes $i,f$.
+Let us thus consider the two observables $A$ and $\mathcal{E}^\dag(B)$.
+In this regard, notice that, since the adjoint of a quantum channel (i.e., $\mathcal{E}^\dag$) is Hermiticity-preserving, $\mathcal{E}^\dag(B)$ is an observable.
+As shown in Eq.~\eqref{eq:kd}, the KDQ is obtained if we can measure the quantities $\tr{\Pi_i (0)\rho\mathcal{E}^\dag(\Xi_f(t))}$ for any pair of indices $i,f$.
 Each scheme that follows requires the use of two quantum pointers, representing quantum ancillary degrees of freedom, to which the quantum system has to be weakly coupled.
-Thanks to this coupling, one can obtain approximate expressions that connect the desired correlations functions arising from the KDQ distribution to the correlations of the two pointers' observables that are directly measured. \\
+Thanks to this coupling, one can obtain approximate expressions that connect the desired correlation functions arising from the KDQ distribution to the correlations of the two pointers' observables that are directly measured.\\